What is illegal dumping?

 - the potential to attract other illegal dumping and antisocial behaviour leading to a state of degradation of your local neighbourhood.

 - increased risk of weeds and pests.

 - financial costs to Council and other government agencies that are ultimately passed onto residents, ratepayers and the community.

 Illegal dumping is a problem that impacts everyone in the community and if seen, should be reported immediately.

-Useful information to supply when reporting includes: a description of the person, the time of day and registration, make and model of the car.
+Useful information to supply when reporting includes a description of the person, the time of day and registration, and the make and model of the car.
 Fines apply for illegal dumping.

 Illegal Dumping at Charities – don’t do it!
 If you think a product is in poor or unsanitary condition dispose of it in the correct manner.
 Charities appreciate your goods but when the items are damaged or unusable the charity needs to pay to dispose of these items at landfill.